 Be friendly and upbeat.
 Nobody likes a downer who constantly complains about how bad things are out there.

 I want to reiterate this: Be a good listener.
 People remember those who give them that boost by being truly interested in what they have to say.
 Good listeners set themselves up for reciprocity in networking.
 They’re much more inclined to keep engaged listeners top of mind when they hear of an opportunity that may be a good fit for them.

 Nurture relationships by staying in touch.
 Send birthday, anniversary, and holiday cards by regular mail.
-Email them with links to blog posts and articles you know they’ll like.
+Email or text them with links to blog posts and articles you know they’ll like.
 Let them know about upcoming industry events, trade shows and other events of interest.
 Pick up the phone and call people sometimes.

 More in my post, How to Network Your Way Into a Great-Fit Executive Job.